ElhamBadri2411/Taleweaver/README.md

     - Conduct thorough testing and debugging to ensure
     - Prepare and record a 3-minute video demo showcasing the core features of the application.
     - Upload the video demo to YouTube and include the link in the README.md file.
-    - Ensure the application is fully deployed to Google Cloud.
+    - Ensure the application is fully deployed to Lightsail.
     - Ensure all code and deployment files are pushed to the main branch of the GitHub